Going to court as a witness

 Being called to court

-You'll get a notice delivered to you at home telling you when you need to be in court.
+You’ll get a letter called a summons telling you when you need to be in court.

 You can be: